mattdepillis/athena/src/etl/README.md

 ## Overview
 The Spotify ETL module powers Athena's ability to ingest, store, and analyze your listening history, playlist metadata, and profile relationships.
-The design is split into **frequent delta ingestion** jobs and **slower, context-building** jobs to balance freshness, scalability, and API rate limits.
+The design is split into **frequent delta ingestion jobs** and **slower, context-building jobs** to balance freshness, scalability, and API rate limits.

+The system:
+- **Upserts** global entities (tracks, albums, artists, playlists) to avoid duplicate storage
+- Maintains **delta cursors** so we only pull new data
+- Tracks **ingest runs** for observability and replay
+- Uses **staging_raw** tables for raw JSON capture, enabling re-processing if mapping changes
+- Stores **images, audio features, and vendor-specific fields** in JSON initially for speed of iteration
+- Stages **playlist IDs** from listening history in a dedicated queue table (`playlist_ingest_queue`) before running the slower playlist job

 ---